39 Stress Statistics We Should Avoid Repeating in 2021

-PTSD usually happens after a person has seen or lived through a shocking or dangerous experience, also known as a trauma.
-About 60% of men and 50% of women have gone through trauma at least once in their lifetime.
+PTSD usually happens after a person has seen or lived through a shocking or dangerous experience, also known as trauma.
+About 10% of women and 4% of men are affected by this mental disease.

-According to our post-traumatic stress disorder facts, women are more likely than men to endure child sexual abuse and sexual assault.
+According to the post traumatic stress disorder facts, women are more likely than men to endure child sexual abuse and sexual assault.
 On the other hand, men are more likely to experience various accidents, combat, physical assault, disaster, or to witness death or some kind of an injury.

 Caregiver Stress Statistics

-33. Stats on stress say about 45% of people who cared for their spouses or parents say they experience high levels of stress.
+27. 38% of people who cared for their relatives say they experience high emotional stress.